esa/pagmo2/doc/sphinx/docs/cpp/topologies/fully_connected.rst

       This constructor will initialise a :cpp:class:`~pagmo::fully_connected` topology with *n* vertices and whose edges will all have a weight of *w*.

+      :param n: the desired number of vertices.
+      :param w: the weight of the edges.

       :except std\:\:invalid_argument: if *w* is not in the :math:`\left[0, 1\right]` range.